CraigAdlam/spotify_dashboard/README.md

 - **Genre Dropdown**: Filter songs by genre to discover music that aligns with your tastes.
 - **Music Visualizations**: Utilize bar charts and parallel coordinates plots to understand the musical features of your favorite tracks.

-### Tab 3: Explore Globally
+### Tab 3: Explore the World

 Gain global insights into Spotify's music trends.

-- **Choropleth Map**: Explore the popularity of top songs across different countries.
+- **Choropleth Map**: Explore the popularity of top songs across different countries to discover new music in uncharted areas.
-- **Top Songs and Artists Charts**: Discover the most popular songs and artists globally or in specific regions.
+- **Top Songs and Artists Charts**: Discover the most popular songs and artists in the world or select a specific country.
-- **Detailed Song Insights**: Click on a country to see detailed information about its top songs, including popularity and musical features.
+- **Detailed Song Insights**: Adjust the range of popularity (mainstream or undiscovered), zoom in and click on a country to see the top 10 songs in that region.

 ## Contributing